6 Genius Hangover Cures From Around the World

 We’ve already consulted an expert and our own team of editors for the best hangover-busting cures, but we forgot one key party: everyone else in the world.
-Drinking is an international pastime and savvy individuals the world over have concocted their own remedies for dealing with the undesirable ramifications of partying too hard.
-Whether you’re simply curious to see how the rest of the world combats the dreaded hangover or have crazy plans for this weekend, keep scrolling for five surprising hangover cures from overseas!
+Drinking is an international pastime, and savvy individuals the world over have concocted their own remedies for dealing with the undesirable ramifications of partying too hard.
+Whether you’re simply curious to see how the rest of the world combats the dreaded hangover or have crazy weekend plans, keep scrolling for five surprising hangover cures from overseas.

-The proof: Chinese researcher Hua-Bin Li and his colleagues at Sun Yat-Sen University studied 57 beverages in a lab, and determined that Sprite (or xue bi, as it’s called in China) was the drink that best relieved hangover symptoms.
-Here’s how the science works: Ethanol (or those shots of vodka you tossed down last night) is metabolized by your body into acetaldehyde by an enzyme called alcohol dehydrogenase (ADH), which is then turned into acetate by the aldehyde dehydrogenase (ALDH) enzyme.
+The proof: Chinese researcher Hua-Bin Li and his colleagues at Sun Yat-Sen University studied 57 beverages in a lab, and they determined that Sprite (or xue bi, as it’s called in China) was the drink that relieved hangover symptoms the best.
+Here’s how the science works: Ethanol (or those shots of vodka you tossed down last night) is metabolized by your body into acetaldehyde by an enzyme called alcohol dehydrogenase, which is then turned into acetate by the aldehyde dehydrogenase enzyme.
 Ideally, you’d want to minimize the amount of time acetaldehyde is present in your body because that’s when your hangover is the worst.
 The researchers found that Sprite and soda water increased the activity of ALDH and sped up the breakdown of acetaldehyde—thus, a hangover cure was born.

 Other scientists say more research needs to be done before this can be touted as a true cure, but in the meantime, what’s the harm in stocking your fridge with the crisp beverage before a night out?